wp-plugins/wp-mailup/readme.txt

 Yes, just delete reference to console host.

+= Configuration seems to be correct, but plugin always return a "generic error" message =

+Starting from v.7.4, MailUp introduces a security restriction that allows only calls from servers whose IP address is registered on MailUp console (go to "Manage->Web service" and then select "frontend" in the dropdown menu to start registering IP).
+More than one address could be registered.
+Even if it is not recommended, you can disable this restriction by selecting "IP address check disabled" option

 == Screenshots ==

 1. Admin page
 2. Subscriber page
+3. Select option to disable security check (not recommended)

 == Changelog ==

+= 1.1.0 =
+* Extended instructions to explain how to register on MailUp the IP address of the server that hosts Wordpress site (mandatory).
+Minor graphical changes to better fit with most of Wordpress themes.

 = 1.0.0 =
 * first issue.
 Developed by themexgroup (July 2011)